nstoltzfus3/migrationReport/README.md

 # migrationReport
 This repository contains the tools required for someone to verify the correctness of a database migration for docker images in postgresql.

+# Setup
+1. `python3 -m venv /path/to/new/virtual/environment` - Create a new virtual environment.

+2. `source ./venv/bin/activate` - activate virtual environment

+3. `pip install -r requirements.txt` - install all dependencies.

+4. Ensure that you have docker setup.

+5. Continue to usage.

 # Usage
-(Note: This system was developed on MacOS Catalina Version 10.15.6.
+(Note: This system was developed on MacOS Catalina Version 10.15.6, using Python 3.7.
 It has not been tested on other systems.)

 1. `cd src` - Change into the source directory.

 2. Create a csv of (at least) 2 databases whos rows correspond with: